Amasirat/Obsidian/CSS.md

 ```
 ## Displays

-We can change a displays (block or inline functionality) by specifying the display property.
+We can change a tag's display (block or inline functionality) by specifying the display property.
 For example we can change the default block behaviour of the p tag like this:

 ```HTML
 <p style="display: inline;">Hello</p>
 ```

-Inline tags do not accept height or width properties. however block tags do
+Inline tags do not accept height or width properties, block tags do
-**However, inline-block tags do accept height or width properties.
+**However, inline-block tags accept both height or width properties.

 * block tags have width set to auto which takes up the entire width of the device viewing the webpage.
 * Inline-block tags set width to auto too however their width is only as much as their contents.